hjmangalam/scut/README.md

 Both 'scut' and 'cols' are documented in the included [scut_cols_HOWTO.html](http://moo.nac.uci.edu/~hjm/scut_cols_HOWTO.html)

-'stats' is a utility to consume all numeric-like data fed to it via STDIN and emit some useful descriptive statistics. 'stats -h' will give you all the help you need.
+'stats' is a nther Perl utility to consume all numeric-like data fed to it via STDIN and emit some useful descriptive statistics. 'stats -h' will give you all the help you need.
-Recently (Nov 11, 2017), it has gained the ability to stream-transform numeric input and apply stats on those transformed data or print it to STDOUT (without the stats calculation.
+It also has the ability to stream-transform numeric input and apply stats on those transformed data or print it to STDOUT without the stats calculation.

 Those transforms are:  log10, ln, sqrt, x^2, x^3, 1/x, sin, cos, tan, asin,
 acos, atan, round, abs, exp, trunc (integer part), frac (decimal part)

+It can also emit only the value you're interested in.
+So if you  only want the 'Median', if you pipe some stream of numbers | 'stats --medium', it will provide an unadorned single value of the median.

 eg, calculate the file size distribution in the current directory: